vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-events.en.md

 ------------------------------------------------------------------------

-**NB** A handler function is executed in the context of the nearest block of this type in the direction of the DOM event bubbling (from bottom to top through the DOM tree).
+**NB** A handler function is executed in the context of the nearest block of this type in the direction of the DOM event's bubbling (from bottom to top through the DOM tree).

 ------------------------------------------------------------------------